Thursday, 28th July 2011

 It stopped a few metres away, the engine idling, while the front passenger got out holding a small illuminated device, possibly a mobile phone.
 He had a machine gun slung from his shoulder, draped across his front, and he wore a sidearm in a holster.

-Victor avoided settling near any of the small and obvious rock formations and instead lay down, and burrowed under low scrub.
+Victor avoided settling near any of the small and obvious rock formations and instead lay down and burrowed under low scrub.
 From there, his profile would be too low for anyone to see him, but he could be up and running as soon as the helicopter began its descent.

 He checked his watch—19.38hrs.
 It would be twenty-two more minutes before the exfiltration chopper would arrive, but at least he’d be ready to run forward so they could get airborne again rapidly.
 Anger and frustration were building steadily within him as he waited.
 He had been on other dangerous missions with Mac, and the man had proved worthy of respect.
 It was gut-wrenching that his life should end in such a way.
 Mac had often said he wasn’t afraid of dying in action, as long as he was firing his weapon at the enemy.

 As the sequence of events replayed in Victor’s mind, the scenario still made no sense.
 The Bravo Two Four members had evaded the president’s close security team and gained access.
-Those same elite guards had left quickly and quietly, to be followed soon after by the three mystery men in the pick-up taken from the garage.
+Those same elite guards had left quickly and quietly, to be followed soon after by the mystery men in the pick-up taken from the garage.

 Was the Syrian president and his family ever in the building, or was this all part of some deeper deception plan?

-The sound of a plane taking off caught Victor’s attention, and he turned toward the airport only a couple of kilometres away.
+The sound of a plane taking off caught his attention, and he turned toward the airport only a couple of kilometres away.
 Given the proximity of the navigation lights, it was a small aircraft, possibly a private jet.
 It was the first aircraft he’d seen for nearly two hours.

 He checked his watch.
 20.03hrs.
 The exfiltration helicopter was late.